Mount Carmel High School (Chicago): Athletics

 In 1908, the first ever basketball game played by DePaul University was a game against St. Cyril's on January 7, 1908.

 In 1916, St. Cyril's and Hyde Park High School competed in the first ever dual boxing meet between Cook County schools.
 The tradition of boxing at Mt.
 Carmel continues to present day at the annual Fight Night in Spring.

+In 1944, coach John Tracy led the Caravan basketball team to Chicago City Championship (Public vs Catholic Champion).

 In 1985, coach Ed McQuillan led Mt.
 Carmel's basketball team to the IHSA's large class ("AA") state championship- the first won by a Parochial school.
 Future Los Angeles Laker Mel McCants and New York Giant Chris Calloway led the team to a 28-4 overall record, culminating in a victory over Springfield Lanphier at Assembly Hall in Champaign.
 James Farr scored 30 of the team's 46 points and Derek Boyd's buzzer beater in double overtime sealed the victory.

 In 1995, Mt.
 Carmel's wrestling team was a heavy favorite to win its fourth consecutive state championship.
 After winning its regional tournament, the IHSA disqualified the team from further participation, claiming the team had violated the cap on tournament participation.
 Mt.
 Carmel filed suit in court, and a Cook County judge determined that the IHSA was following its rules arbitrarily, and ordered the Association to restore Mt.
 Carmel to the state tournament.
 An hour after the Illinois Supreme Court ruled on an IHSA appeal, and sided with Mt.
 Carmel, the IHSA suspended the dual team state tournament.
 The IHSA attempted to appeal to the original judge.
 When that failed, the tournament was cancelled.

 In 2024, the varsity basketball team returned to the state finals, falling to DePaul in the 3A championship.
 The Caravan were led by Northwestern-bound Angelo Ciaravino's 24 points.

 At least three former students have competed in the Olympic Games (Chris Chelios in Ice Hockey, Eric Pappas in Baseball, and Joe Williams in Wrestling).

+Barda-Dowling Stadium at Carey Field

+In 2019, the school opened an on-campus sports stadium: Barda-Dowling Stadium at Carey Field.
+The venue was funded by contributions from donors and alumni, and featured a scoreboard, press box, and bleachers with capacity for 2,200 spectators.

+The 2019 season marked the first in the school's history in which its football team had played all of its home games at an on-campus facility.
+The previous year, temporary bleachers had been erected to allow four on-campus games.
+For decades prior, the team had played its home games at Gately Stadium, and prior to that, its home games were at Eckersall Stadium.
+One advantage the school cited in its football team playing its home games on-campus is that the school can select its game start times, as opposed to needing to schedule for the limited available slots at a shared facility.